Joseph L. Green

-Joseph Lee Green (born 1931) is an American science fiction author and a charter member of the Science Fiction Writers of America.
+Joseph Lee Green (born January 14, 1931) is an American science fiction author and a charter member of the Science Fiction Writers of America.
 He is a prolific short story author best known for his novel Gold the Man.
 His work has been translated into German, Italian, Spanish, French, Polish and Dutch.

 Biography

-Green was born in 1931.
+Joseph Lee Green was born on January 14, 1931.
 He received his BA from the University of Alabama and has variously worked as a mill hand, construction worker and a supervisor for Boeing.
 His chief employment was in the American space program for which he worked for 37 years, retiring from NASA as Deputy Chief of the Education Office at Kennedy Space Center.
 His specialty was the preparation of NASA fact sheets, brochures and other such publications for the general public, in which complex scientific and engineering concepts were explained in layman's language.